 The NEJM has come out with a very interesting paper: Evaluation of Convalescent Plasma for Ebola Virus Disease in Guinea.
 The explosive outbreak of Ebola Virus Disease in West Africa last year had hijacked the headlines and media space in a big way.
 Multiple solutions were touted, including the vaccine trial STRIVE.
 Few articles, however, looked … Continue reading Turning to the “Infected Jelly” to Treat Ebola

 A few days ago, I wrote about how an outbreak of plague was threatening to rake up high numbers (and still is!) in Madagascar and yet it seemed to have been overshadowed by the big news in the medical world: the ebola outbreak.
 Now, closer home to the Ebola outbreak, in the West African nation … Continue reading Lassa Fever Outbreak in Benin

 If this "The Telegraph" news article is to be believed, then the 1500 or so British volunteers that the NHS is despatching to Sierra Leone as a part of a massive 125 million pounds assistance program may get into some soup if they end up contracting Ebola during their stay in the country.
-The arrangement is that the volunteers who contract the disease will be … Continue reading Is the British Government Deserting Volunteers in the Battle Against Ebola?
+The arrangement … Continue reading Is the British Government Deserting Volunteers in the Battle Against Ebola?

 Guinea, Liberia and Sierra Leone are in the midst of an outbreak of Ebola Hemorrhagic Fever.
 The numbers that have been provided by the respective ministries of health and sanitation and the World Health Organization, which has been summarized in a CDC factsheet show frightening trends.
 Before proceeding further, let us take a look at … Continue reading Ebola Outbreak in Guinea, Liberia and Sierra Leone